langflow-ai/langflow/CONTRIBUTING.md

 We also provide a .vscode/launch.json file for debugging the backend in VSCode, which is a lot faster than using docker compose.

 ### Prepare the environment

 Setting up hooks:

 ```bash
 make init
 ```

-This will install the pre-commit hooks, which will run `make format` on every commit.
+This will set up the development environment by installing backend and frontend dependencies, building the frontend static files, and initializing the project.
+It runs `make install_backend`, `make install_frontend`, `make build_frontend`, and finally `uv run langflow run` to start the application.

-It is advised to run `make lint` before pushing to the repository.
+It is advised to run `make lint`, `make format`, and `make unit_tests` before pushing to the repository.

 ### Run locally (Poetry and Node.js)